truecaller/flutter-sdk/README.md

       TcOAuthData tcOAuthData = tcSdkCallback.tcOAuthData!;
       String authorizationCode = tcOAuthData.authorizationCode; //use this along with codeVerifier generated in step 3.3 to generate an access token
-      String stateReceivedFromServer = tcOAuthData.state; //match it with what you set in step 3.1 List<dynamic> scopesGranted = tcOAuthData.scopesGranted; //list of scopes granted by the user break;
+      String stateReceivedFromServer = tcOAuthData.state; //match it with what you set in step 3.1 String simState = tcOAuthData.simState; // optional parameter to help you know the SIM status on the device String deviceCode = tcOAuthData.deviceCode; // optional parameter to help you identify the device List<dynamic> scopesGranted = tcOAuthData.scopesGranted; //list of scopes granted by the user break;
     case TcSdkCallbackResult.failure: